 The second year we doubled our enrollment to almost 400 kids and within 5 years we were up to approximately 800 players, including the instructional league kids.
 It should be noted that we started the league with absolutely no financial assistance from the town.
 We came under the auspices of the Parks and Recreation Dept and received partial funding from them plus a lot of help in lining fields, etc.

 Some of the officers from the early days were Joe LaPorte (serving as president from 1975 -1983), followed by Val Guarino for one year, and Dave Norton for 3 years.
-Bob Swanson took over as president and has served as president to this day which is an incredible feat.
+Bob Swanson took over as president and has served as president until 2015.

 We were helped by many parents and other individuals.
 Among those that stood out were Joe Piazza, who was the assistant soccer coach at the high school, and Joe Barbiarz sr. who refereed many many games for us.
 As a side note, Joe played in the world cup as a goalie.
 Also standing out were Joe Petrone, Jaye Dinsmore, Val Guarino, Bill Haeffner Richie Krampitz and of course the women who worked the concession every sunday for many years like Dolores LaPorte and Loretta Palmieri.